andredesousa/spring-mongodb/README.md

-# CRUD using Spring Data MongoDB
+# Spring CRUD application with MongoDB

 [MongoDB](https://www.mongodb.com/) is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.